 In a press statement, Chance Coughenour, a digital archaeologist and program manager with the Google Arts and Culture division, said, “These detailed scans can also be used to identify areas of damage and assist restoration efforts.”

 For all that has been saved, plenty has been lost.
 In 1900, a hurricane nearly wiped away the city of Gavelston, Texas, according to History.
 In 2018, a fire ravaged Brazil’s 200-year-old Rio de Janeiro National Treasure Museum.
-But advances in architectural conservation are making it possible to digitally record and preserve the world’s cultural heritages for future generations.
+But advances in restoration architecture and conservation technology are making it possible to digitally record and preserve the world’s cultural heritages for future generations.